WildCayote/AutoML/README.md

 ## License

-Copyright © 2024 AutoML Platform Team – Dawit Getahun Mengistu, Mariam Yohannes Gustavo, Metsakal Zeleke Eneyew, Naol Taye, Tinsae Shemalise Yared - All rights reserved.
+Copyright © 2025 AutoML Platform Team – All rights reserved.

+This codebase is not open source.
+Redistribution, modification, or commercial use is prohibited without explicit permission.

 ## Acknowledgements